opis/closure/README.md

 Serialize closures, serialize anything
 ------------------

-**Opis Closure** is a PHP library that allows you to serialize closures and arbitrary data.
+**Opis Closure** is a PHP library that allows you to serialize closures, anonymous classes, and arbitrary data.

 ```php
 use function Opis\Closure\{serialize, unserialize};